 View the fonts

-Every font that is displayed once you pick a category will show its name written with the specific font.
+Once you pick a category, each font will show its name written with that specific font.
 In this example, Photograph Signature is written using that font, which gives you a great visual representation of what it looks like.

 Each font has also an indication of its allowed usage.
-Some fonts are free for personal use, some are free for commercial use, some will be 100% free to use, while others are indicated as demo.
+Some fonts are free for personal use, some are free for commercial use, some will be 100% free to use, while others indicate as "demo".

 More information